Sedation Dentistry – Estero, FL

 What Is Sedation Dentistry?

 At Smile Rejuvenations, we do our best to create a calming and welcoming atmosphere at our dental office.
 However, we know that’s simply not enough for some of our patients!
-If you have dental anxiety or are physically uncomfortable in the dental chair, we offer IV sedation in our Bonita Springs, FL dental office to help make caring for your smile as pleasant as possible.
+If you have dental anxiety or are physically uncomfortable in the dental chair, we offer IV sedation in our Estero, FL dental office to help make caring for your smile as pleasant as possible.
 Here we have the ability to maintain a patient at the optimal level for sedation for the entire procedure and then bring them out immediately while rehydrating them directly.
 These safe and reliable methods use anti-anxiety medication to put you in a state of relaxation so you can breeze through your appointment without soreness or fear.

 Oral Conscious Dental Sedation